noctabit/spam-call-blocker-app/README.md

 # Call Blocker App

 Call Blocker App is a Kotlin-based application designed to help you manage and block unwanted incoming calls while maintaining a whitelist of approved contacts.
-It uses web scraping to enhance the call-blocking experience by integrating real-time data from popular spam-detection Spanish websites.
+It integrates multiple spam detection sources, including real-time web scraping and an external API with multi-country support.

 ## Screenshots